bbelderbos/bbelderbos.github.io/about.md

 <hr>

+Growth is outside your comfort zone:

 > Move out of your comfort zone.
 You can only grow if you are willing to feel awkward and uncomfortable when you try something new. - Bryan Tracey

+Solve other people's problems:

 > If you can dream it, then you can achieve it.
 You will get all you want in life if you help enough other people get what they want. - Zig Ziglar

+Take action, correct along the way:

 > Many a false step was made by standing still. – Fortune cookie

+It's ok to fail, you will grow:

+> I’ve missed more than 9,000 shots in my career.
+I’ve lost almost 300 games.
+26 times, I’ve been trusted to take the game winning shot and missed.
+I’ve failed over and over and over again in my life.
+And that is why I succeed. - Michael Jordan